 As a cultural sociologist I investigate the ethical roles and moral meanings of authenticity, autonomy and imperfection in the context of emerging medical and digital technologies.
-My research on the authenticity ethics of ‘being true to yourself’ in a context of mental health medications resulted in a peer-reviewed publication and annual guest lecture for the Sociology mastercourse “Medicalization, Healthcare and Social Control” (University of Groningen).
-I am currently working on an interdisciplinary research project on authenticity ethics, emerging (enhancement) technologies and human vs. technological (im)perfection.
+My research on the authenticity ethics of ‘being true to yourself’ in a context of mental health medications resulted in a publication and annual guest lecture for the Sociology mastercourse “Medicalization, Healthcare and Social Control” (University of Groningen).
+I am currently merging my previous and present research activities in a PhD study on authenticity-ethics and digital technologies at the University of Twente.

 authenticity / emerging technologies / (digital) culture

 I have studied society and culture from a wide range of perspectives and I consider my professional experience in the field of healthcare and social welfare as an important source of micro-sociological knowledge.
 I have empirically analyzed cultural ideals of authenticity and (im)perfection in the following sociological contexts:

 • Medicalization (University of Amsterdam, 2011 – 2012)